© Crown copyright 2021

 a. type of company: must align to the information held at Companies House and/or the Charity Commission

-c. independent educational institutions and special schools: must enter their 6 digit unique reference number, this can be obtained from Edubase; Non-completion of this field by independent educational institutions and special schools will result in the application not proceeding
+c. independent special schools (England and Wales) must enter their 6 digit unique reference number, which can be obtained from Getting Information about Schools (GIAS).
+Non-completion of this field by independent special schools (England and Wales) will result in the application not proceeding

-d. the school’s information as it is held on Edubase will be included in your application, if the information is not correct, you should log onto your Edubase account to adjust or make a request to adjust the information
+d. the school’s information as it is held on Getting Information about Schools will be included in your application.
+If the information is not correct, you should log onto your Getting Information about Schools account to adjust or make a request to adjust the information

-e. the SoS approved list will include details of a successful institution’s web address, institutions should adjust the web address as part of their application if the information held is incorrect, if you do not have a web address – enter not applicable
+e. since the published approved list will include details of a successful institution’s web address, institutions should adjust the web address as part of their application if the information held is incorrect.
+If you do not have a web address – enter “not applicable”

-Institutions should provide their trading name and address.
-The trading name will be the name that appears on the SoS approved list should the institution’s application be successful, alongside the organisation’s legal name as it appears on Companies House and/or the Charity Commission.
+f. institutions should provide their trading name and address.
+The trading name will be the name that appears on the SoS approved list should the institution’s application be successful, alongside the organisation’s legal name as it appears on Companies House and/or the Charity Commission

 The information provided at this section will be validated and will include, although not be limited to, data and information held by the DfE, ESFA and other parties.